TypeScriptToLua/TypeScriptToLua.github.io/docs/api/plugins.md

     emitHost: tstl.EmitHost,
     result: tstl.ProcessedFile[],
   ) {
-    for (const file of result) {
+    // Add a comment to the start of all created Lua files for (const file of result) {
       file.code = "-- Comment added by afterPrint plugin\n" + file.code;
     }